 This paper presents the development of a pharmaceutical research decision support system for winnowing thousands of candidate molecular compounds.
 This work presents the problem analysis, the method definition and the development of an innovative clustering algorithm focused on grouping molecular compounds with similar underlying nature.
 The results are validated using multiple drug analysis datasets and other datasets with similar characteristics.

-1. Introduction
+1. Needs Analysis

 1.1.
-The need for Decision Support System for Drug Development First Phase
+Operations Analysis

-The process of bringing a new drug to market (as described in figure one) is long and expensive one by all accounts with costs estimated by non-pharma market members in hundreds of millions of US dollars and reported by pharma market members as high as one billion US dollars [1].
+The process of bringing a new drug to market (as described in figure 1) is long and expensive one by all accounts with costs estimated by non-pharma market members in hundreds of millions of US dollars and reported by pharma market members as high as one billion US dollars [1].